nf-core/test-datasets/README.md

 ## Reference genome

 The test-datasets in this repository were derived from human samples.
 The size of the entire human genome is too large and possibly too excessive to test the functionality of the pipeline from end-to-end.
-To overcome this, the data was initially mapped to the human genome and after visual inspection of the alignments a single genes.
-Two genes, KCMF1 and EDIL3 were selected to represent the reference genome for different tests.
+To overcome this, the data was initially mapped to the human genome and visually inspected.
+Two genes, KCMF1 and EDIL3, were selected to represent the reference genome for different tests.

 ### Files